kuielab/mdx-net/README_SUBMISSION.md

       * No densely connected convolutional blocks
       * Multiplicative skip connections
       * Increased depth and number of hidden channels
+    > note: our final submission for leaderboard B was submitted before training converged, and the learning rate might have not been optimal as well.
+Furthermore, the bass separation model doesn't even use external data.
   * Demucs
     * we used the pretrained model with extra data (demucs_extra)
     * overlap=0.5 and no shift trick